liamg243/CSE468_Project1/README.md

 # CSE468_Project1
-configuration files from Client, Server, and Gateway
+Configuration files from Client, Server, and Gateway